-Integrated Health Partnership (IHP) Demonstration, Payment Adjustment.
+Integrated Health Partnership (IHP) Demonstration Program, Payment Adjustment.

-Payment for legacy and track 2 IHP services includes a payment, made at the end of each participation year, for qualified IHP demonstration providers that have agreed to participate for the purpose of improving clinical quality and patient experience, and achieving efficiencies across the total cost of care for a broad spectrum of outpatient and inpatient care as a common financial and organization entity.
-Payment is distributed to participating providers through the demonstration provider entity.
+Payment for legacy and track 2 IHP services includes a payment, made at the end of each participation year, for qualified IHP demonstration providers organizations that have agreed to participate for the purpose of improving quality and achieving efficiencies across the total cost of care for a broad spectrum of outpatient and inpatient care as a common financial and organization entity.
+Payment is distributed to participating providers through the demonstration IHP provider entity.